rednijag/AWS_DevOps_Professional_StudyReference/Security and Compliance.md

 8. ABAC: Attribute based Access control, use Resource tags on both user/groups and resource policies to allow/deny access.

 9. AWS Firewall Manager can track and manage all ALBs with/without Firewall and auto-remediate based on the applied policies.

+10. AWS Inspector needs running EC2 Instance to check and detect OS level vulnerabilities etc. , So it works in conjunction with Lambda function to create a Patched Golden AMI.

+11.